Grocery Prices, Tariffs, and the Stupidity of Repeating History

 And here’s the kicker: our lawmakers—millionaires and billionaires, insulated from the cost of a gallon of milk or a pound of beef—don’t feel what you and I feel at the checkout line.
 Everyday people just want to send their kids to decent schools and put food on the table.
 Instead, they’re getting squeezed harder and harder.

 So, is this stupidity—or is it intentional?
 At some point you wonder if the real aim is to keep the lower and middle classes subdued, dependent, and tired.
 Either way, the refusal to learn from our past is staggering.
-If anything, I’d argue today’s leaders are dumber than the ones who walked these halls a hundred years ago.
+Leaders 250 years ago had foresight and backbone.
+Leaders 100 years ago were often unscrupulous, cutting deals to line their own pockets.
+And today?
+I’d argue our leaders are even dumber, with less connection to reality than either group.

 Something has to change.
 That starts with us educating ourselves and stopping the cycle of voting the same boneheads back into office over and over again.
 In the 2024 elections, 95% of incumbents were re-elected (Ballotpedia).
 That number should make you sick.